Hack (comedy): History

 More recent times have seen public rivalries between comics over the subject of hacking.
 Louis CK has maintained a relatively quiet rivalry with Dane Cook over three bits on Cook's album, Retaliation that allegedly bear some resemblance to three bits on CK's album Live in Houston.
 This claim is further complicated by both artists having performed bits on naming kids that strongly resemble "My Real Name", a bit from Steve Martin's album, A Wild and Crazy Guy.

 Joe Rogan, by contrast has been very open in accusing Carlos Mencia of hacking.

-In France, many famous stand-up comedians (Gad Elmaleh, Jamel Debbouze, Tomer Sisley, Didier Bourdon, Malik Bentalha, Mickael Quiroga, Yacine Belhousse, Arthur, Michel Leeb, Walter, Rémi Gaillard, Roland Magdane, Michael Youn, Mathieu Madénian, Olivier de Benoist) have been accused of plagiarism by the Facebook/Twitter/YouTube account CopyComic.
+In France, many famous stand-up comedians (Gad Elmaleh, Jamel Debbouze, Tomer Sisley, Malik Bentalha, Mickael Quiroga, Yacine Belhousse, Arthur, Michel Leeb, Walter, Rémi Gaillard, Roland Magdane, Michael Youn, Mathieu Madénian, Olivier de Benoist) have been accused of plagiarism by the Facebook/Twitter/YouTube account CopyComic.

 In 2011, one of the contestants on the talent quest television program Australia's Got Talent was Jordan Paris, whose act was stand-up comedy.
 His act went well, the judges were impressed, and he made it through to the semi-finals.
 However, it was later revealed that he had plagiarised his jokes from comedians Lee Mack and Geoff Keith.
 The television network eventually decided to give him a chance to redeem himself and he was allowed to compete in the semi-final, provided he use his own material.
 Paris' effort this time was self-deprecating, joking about his plagiarism and his large teeth.
 The first joke went well, but the rest went downhill.
 It was later found out that the joke that went well - "I just sacked my two writers - Copy and Paste" - had been done in 2009 by comedian Jeffrey Ross, about Brad Garrett, at a roast of Joan Rivers.
 Ross had said, "This guy has two writers, their names are Cut and Paste."